Beginner Karate Program

-On our self-defence nights, we look at specific scenarios and see how the techniques we learned can be applied to that scenario.
+On our self-defence nights, we look at specific scenarios and see how the techniques we learned can be applied to those scenarios.
 This is where we try to answer the question “What if…?”
 For example, we look at different angles and types of attacks, different numbers and sizes of opponents, and several other variables.

 We take a holistic approach to training.
 There are some aspects of karate that go beyond just the techniques.
 In our group discussions, we touch on a variety of subjects: how to show respect, proper behaviour in and out of the dojo, history of Karate, Japanese language, Japanese culture, how Karate fits in with other martial arts, etc.

 Member of the Shorin-Ryu Shorinkan Family of Karateka